 What Are The Elements Of An MoU?

-The elements of an MoU will depend on the context and the purpose it serves to the parties utilising it.
-Often, it will contain the most important or basic terms of an agreement.
+The specific elements of an MoU will depend on its context and purpose, but it usually includes the most essential terms of the proposed agreement.

 This may include: